PRIA Local Checklist for Getting Started

 • Be sure to have an attendance sign-in sheet ready.
 An efficient method is to print out your invitation list so that each attendee can simply sign or initial by his/her name.
 Ask that they verify and update contact information, particularly e-mail addresses.

 • Consider offering refreshments or arrange for lunch.
-An office tour can be a good icebreaker.
 Have everyone introduce him or herself.

 • Discuss the purpose of PRIA Local, including why and how it was formed.
-Provide helpful information about PRIA Local, including a review of the operating rules.
+Provide helpful information about PRIA Local, including the importance of designing your group to meet your needs.

 • Review the benefits of PRIA Local participation